 Later symptoms usually appear at 6-24 hours and last 12-24 hours.
 These include cardiovascular symptoms, e.g. tachycardia, vasoconstriction, hypotension, and shock, or metabolic symptoms, e.g. metabolic acidosis.

 Multiple organ failure can occur >48 hours after ingestion.

-If the child is asymptomatic but has ingested tablets, then do an abdominal x-ray and if it’s negative then no further observation is required.
-If an unknown amount or >40 mg/kg has been ingested then measure the serum iron concentrations 4 hourly until it starts to fall.
+If the child is asymptomatic but has ingested tablets, then do an abdominal x-ray, and if it’s negative, then no further observation is required.
+If an unknown amount or >40 mg/kg has been ingested, measure the serum iron concentrations four hourly until it starts to fall.

 All symptomatic children should have an abdominal x-ray (if tablet ingestion), a blood gas (acidosis), and a glucose (hyperglycaemia).
 Serum iron concentration should be performed immediately and repeated 4-6 hours after the ingestion (peak concentration).
-With slow-release or enteric coated tablets, concentrations should be repeated at 6-8 hours due to the possibility of delayed absorption.
-Once desferrioxamine has been started, iron concentrations are not accurate at most labs (but check with your own).
+With slow-release or enteric-coated tablets, concentrations should be repeated at 6-8 hours due to the possibility of delayed absorption.
+Once desferrioxamine has been started, iron concentrations are inaccurate at most labs (but check with your own).

 Do bloods – FBC, U+Es, LFTs, clotting, and a group and save.

 Provide supportive treatment to maintain adequate blood pressure and electrolyte balance, e.g. fluid bolus (20 mL/kg) for hypovolaemia or hypotension and potassium/glucose administration as necessary.

 Activated charcoal does not bind to iron and is not indicated.
 The decontamination of choice is whole bowel irrigation, and this should be considered if the x-ray reveals tablets ingested and it’s a significant dose.